httpie/cli/docs/README.md

 ### Interface design

 The syntax of the command arguments closely corresponds to the actual HTTP requests sent over the wire.
 It has the advantage that it’s easy to remember and read.
-It is often possible to translate an HTTP request to an HTTPie argument list just by inlining the request elements.
+You can often translate an HTTP request to an HTTPie argument list just by inlining the request elements.
 For example, compare this HTTP request:

 ```http